Scrum Myths: Scrum is "Meeting Heavy"

 - Stick to the prescribed time-box.
 Take for example the daily Scrum; I think this event exceeds its time-box the most often.
-While the daily Scrum in particular is an event that you only learn to do well when you respect the time-box of 15 minutes.
+While the daily Scrum, in particular, is an event that you only learn to do well when you respect the time-box of 15 minutes.
 Longer shouldn't be necessary to synchronize as a team and create a plan for the upcoming day.
-Sticking to the time-box, although the goal of the meeting hasn't been achieved, forces to team to find a solution for the next time.
+Sticking to the time-box, although the goal of the meeting hasn't been achieved, forces to the team to find a solution for the next time.
 If you don't stick to the time-box, there isn't a sense of urgency to fix it.

 - Prepare the schedule for the Scrum events upfront and ensure the goal is clear.
 Communicate the agenda early; this gives every team member the opportunity to prepare him-/herself properly.
 Also clarify what kind of preparation you expect from the team, given the goal of the session.
 If someone has to demo a feature during the sprint review, communicate this as soon as possible and reserve some time during the sprint.
-A nice tool to help the team understand the purpose and expected outcome of the Scrum events is provided by Crisp with the Agile Meeting Cube.
+A nice tool to help the team understand the purpose and expected the outcome of the Scrum events is provided by Crisp with the Agile Meeting Cube.

 - Don't consider Backlog Refinement as a meeting.
-The Scrum Guide describes Backlog Refinement as the act of adding detail, estimates and order to items in the Product Backlog.
+The Scrum Guide describes Backlog Refinement is the act of adding detail, estimates, and order to items in the Product Backlog.
 Backlog Refinement isn't a formal component of the Scrum framework but an ongoing process to improve the Product Backlog.
 It shouldn't be considered as a meeting but an activity to collaborate as a team with the goal of reviewing and revising Product Backlog Items.
-The advise is to spend on average 10% of the capacity of the Development Team to refinement, the way it is done isn't prescribed and is up to the team.
+The advice is to spend on average 10% of the capacity of the Development Team to refinement, the way it is done isn't prescribed and is up to the team.

 - Use "Do Not Disturb" time slots.
-During these time slots the Development Team doesn't have any meetings and will only get disturbed (by someone outside the team) when it's really urgent.
-Sure, this shouldn't interfere with the intention of collaboration and transparent communication that the team wants to achieve, but a healthy balance with the aim on achieving the necessary focus should be a reasonable goal.
+During these time slots, the Development Team doesn't have any meetings and will only get disturbed (by someone outside the team) when it's really urgent.
+Sure, this shouldn't interfere with the intention of collaboration and transparent communication that the team wants to achieve, but a healthy balance with the aim of achieving the necessary focus should be a reasonable goal.

 - Ensure the fun factor is present.
 The Scrum events or other non-Scrum meetings don't have to be boring, tedious and energy draining.
-My intention is always to foster fun, energy, interaction and collaboration in every session.
+My intention is always to foster a fun, energy, interaction and collaboration in every session.
 Tricks to enable this are not using a beamer with lots of PowerPoint slides, put the chairs in a circle and minimize the use of laptops.
 And again: don't consider meetings as a ceremony with all the 'smells' attached, but as an opportunity to collaborate, learn and have fun!

 - Create a sprint calendar.
 Providing transparency by creating a sprint calendar that contains all the Scrum events and other meetings can be very valuable.
-It gives the team the insight on what they can expect during a sprint and helps with creating a sprint- en daily plan.
+It gives the team insight on what they can expect during a sprint and helps with creating a sprint- en daily plan.
 Sometimes the team feels they have got lots of meetings, the sprint calendar transfers the feeling into facts.
 Based on these facts the team can decide if the feeling is justified and sometimes has to change.

 To me, Scrum doesn't equal a meeting heavy culture.
-I can however understand the arguments people often use to address this comparison.
-In this blog post I offer some solutions to prevent a meeting culture, or put differently, prevent the feeling of Scrum as meeting culture enabler.
+I can, however, understand the arguments people often use to address this comparison.
+In this blog post, I offer some solutions to prevent a meeting culture or put differently, prevent the feeling of Scrum as meeting culture enabler.

 If you have got any other tips, tricks or experiences, I would like to hear them!